 - RBAC’s or Role-Based Access Controls, another popular technique of authorization, is employed for privilege management on a system-to-system and user-to-system basis.

-Both authentication and authorization are key aspects of ensuring that sensitive data doesn’t fall into the wrong hands.
-Their enhanced role in customer identity and access management can’t be understated, as they are critical to the web service infrastructure of the company.
+Both authentication and authorization are the key aspects of ensuring that sensitive data doesn’t fall into the wrong hands.
+Their enhanced role in customer identity and access management can’t be underestimated, as they are critical to the web service infrastructure of the company.

 To learn more about the authentication vs authorization – concept, differences, and techniques, check out the infographic below created by LoginRadius.